How to Build a Good Referral Partner Program

 Asking yourself these questions will allow you to pick out partners that are an ideal match for your product(s) and business vision.
 Doing this work upfront will also ensure that you use resources where that will yield results and not be wasted on the wrong types of audiences.

 Plan out how you can integrate with your partner's offerings.
 If you sell similar products, are there any particular holes that your product or service can fill for their audience?

 What kind of benefits can you offer to their customers that they can’t?

 Use this opportunity to see how you might be able to cooperate with your partner and consider some selling points for how you can offer a complete solution that adds additional value to their products and services.

 This is perhaps the best way to work with a referral partner as it integrates your offering directly into the sales process of your partner, making it easier for them to pitch you as a solution.

 Take the time to schedule a few meetings with your potential partners and have a discussion on what can be offered and what can be reciprocated, and create some ground rules.

-In some cases, a partnership may just be a simple agreement to promote or refer customers between one other.
+In some cases, a partnership may just be a simple agreement to promote or refer customers to one other.

 However, the most successful plans will have unique ways to implement and market each other's services within the offerings themselves as part of the sales process.

 In some cases, partners may not want referrals in exchange.

 A cash incentive may be enough for some, but you should consider your options prior to launching a "definitive" perk list.